Linares, Jaén

 Linares (/es/) is a municipality of Spain belonging to the province of Jaén, Andalusia.
 It is the second-largest city in that province, with a population of 55,261 in the most recent census (2024).
 The altitude is 419 m and the total area of the municipality is 195.15 km2.

+Located on top an easily defendable terrace of the Guadalimar, the site of Castulo in the vicinity of Linares was an important mining center in the Upper Guadalquivir, both as an Oretani oppidum and as a Roman city.
+Losing population since the 3rd century CE, as well as local primacy (mint and bishopric) to Viatia (Baeza) in late antiquity, Castulo was largely abandoned and ruined by the 8th century, and only temporarily inhabited afterwards.
+Located some kilometres north of Castulo, Linares' origins lie on urban development around the Islamic fortress, although chronology is moot.
+First mentioned in 1152 under Castilian rule as a hamlet, Linares had consolidated as a sizeable rural settlement of Baeza by the turn of the 15th century.
+It received the privilege of township in 1565, thereby emancipating from Baeza.

 Overview

 Location

 Located in the west-central section of the province, the city of Linares is the second-largest city in the province after the capital, Jaén.
 It is also the commercial capital of Sierra Morena, as well as the referential city in the surrounding areas.

 Geography

 The city territory is oriented in a northeast-southwest direction, with the altitude decreasing between the higher northern area of Sierra Morena; Paño Pico, at an elevation of 552 m is the highest area of the municipal territory; and the lowest area, the Guadalimar Valley in the southwestern section, has an altitude of 318 m.